 You may want to check with the manufacturer in case they make or have a lubricant especially for their products.
 The reason is that you want to make sure a manufacturer has no excuse to invalidate a warranty and the wrong lubricant or one that they haven't made may just do that.
 It doesn't take long to find out and the cost is low.

 Turn off the treadmill and unplug the power cord.
 You need to loosen the belt in order to apply/squirt lubricant between the deck and belt.
 Hopefully you've kept the manual of your treadmill because this will show you exactly what to do to loosen the belt of your particular make of treadmill.
-There are usually screws on each side of the belt that you loosen.
+There are usually screws on each side of the belt that you loosen with an Allen wrench.

 Lift the belt so you can apply the lubricant below it.
 Squirt or spray it along the whole of the width of the belt and make sure you wipe any excess so as to not stain your floor.
 Applying it along the width means that when you start the treadmill the lubricant will travel to all parts of the deck and motor where it's needed.
 Before you start it, tighten the belt using the original screws you used to loosen it.